Imperial-Programmer/Vector/README.md

 # Teikoku3
-A java code about utilizing vector in java
+A simple code about utilizing vector in java through a basic menu.